adubredu/gtpmip.jl/README.md

 `Enter` on your keyboard to install this package.
 4. Press the `Backspace` key on your keyboard to return to the REPL

+This package uses Gurobi to solve Mixed Integer Programs.
+As such, a Gurobi license is required to use this package.
+Instructions on how to acquire a free academic Gurobi license can be found [here](https://www.gurobi.com/academia/academic-program-and-licenses/)

 ## Usage
 Example usage scripts can be found in the [experiments](experiments) folder.